South of Scotland District (rugby union): Amateur revival

 The South team itself was revived in December 2009 for a game with Northumberland which the South won 37–3 and in the 2011–12 season beat the Barbarians 22–15 at Hawick.
 It now plays in the revived Amateur Scottish Inter-District Championship.

 Renewed hope for a professional rugby team in the Borders came when Sir Moir Lockhead, the Chairman of the SRU, declared in May 2012 that "the Irish model is what we are trying to replicate now".
 The Irish model has four Provinces, much like the four Districts of Scotland in the early professional years, implying a return for the South/Borders and North/Caledonia.

 Rebirth of the amateur district

-The South of Scotland District as an amateur district, will return in the 2022–23 Amateur Scottish Inter-District Championship.
-Its Head Coach will be Matty Douglas, of Hawick, aided by assistant coaches Andrew Clark (Musselburgh), Iain Chisholm (Peebles) and Robert Grigg (Melrose Rugby).
+The South of Scotland District as an amateur district, returned in the 2022–23 Amateur Scottish Inter-District Championship.
+Its Head Coach is Matty Douglas, of Hawick, aided by assistant coaches Andrew Clark (Musselburgh), Iain Chisholm (Peebles) and Robert Grigg (Melrose Rugby).